-Salmond Inquiry: MSPs say legal ruling has 'no impact' on key evidence - The Courier
+Salmond inquiry: MSPs say legal ruling has 'no impact' on key evidence - The Courier

 On Wednesday night the committee again voted by five to four against publication.

-Alasdair Allan, Linda Fabiani, Stuart McMillan, Maureen Watt, Andy Wightman were against, while opposition members Jackie Baillie, Alex Cole-Hamilton, Murdo Fraser and Margaret Mitchell were in favour.
+Alasdair Allan, Linda Fabiani, Stuart McMillan, Maureen Watt and Andy Wightman were against, while opposition members Jackie Baillie, Alex Cole-Hamilton, Murdo Fraser and Margaret Mitchell were in favour.

 They voted by six to three to refer it to the SPCB for a final decision, however.

-A Scottish Parliament spokeswoman said: “The committee tonight considered the detail of Lady Dorrian’s ruling and its impact on the committee’s decision not to publish Mr Salmond’s evidence on the ministerial code.
+A Scottish Parliament spokeswoman said on Wednesday: “The committee tonight considered the detail of Lady Dorrian’s ruling and its impact on the committee’s decision not to publish Mr Salmond’s evidence on the ministerial code.

 “The majority of the committee is clear that the judgement has no impact on its previous decision and understanding of its legal obligations and its decision on the publication of the submission from the former first minister on the ministerial code.
 The scope of the order has not changed.